 Human beings have a cavity at the top of the throat, the larynx, which contains its vocal cords.
 Birds, on the other hand, have the avian syrinx which serves like a ‘sound box’.
 It is located at the bottom end of the windpipe, at the top of its bronchial tubes and it has no vocal cords.

 Each half of the bird’s ‘sound box’ is identical to the other and each consists of circular elastic membranes called “Tympanic Membranes”.

 In the merging point of the bronchial tubes there is a little bump of erectile tissue called pessulus.
 The sound is produced by vibrations of the membranes and the pessulus when air passes through.

 How Birds Control Vocals

 The bird controls the volume and speed of air flow that goes through each of the bronchial tubes.
 It can also adjust both organs, the membranes and the pessulus (see illustration above).
 By having the two sides of the syrinx independently controlled; it can generate the extraordinary complex vocals that we define as bird songs.

 Scientific works on the neural basis of song in passerines identified the areas in the brain that control the sound production.
 They also show a correlation between the degree of the ability to sing and the size of these areas in the brain.
 The studies reveal differences between the sexes in the sizes of these regions.

 The substantially smaller size of these areas in female Canaries and in Zebra finches can give an explanation for their inability to sing.
 On the other hand Pacific Coast Marsh Wrens, which have song repertoires that are 3 times larger than, for example, the Atlantic Coast birds, have approximately a 30-40 percent larger song control area in their brains.

-The learning of songs is a gradual process that takes place over a period of weeks or months.
+Songbirds learn their songs through a gradual process that takes place over a period of weeks or months.

 The male parent usually serves as the vocal trainer for the young bird.